 - Innovation Fund

-Sydney based innovator Morse Micro is developing Wi-Fi HaLow silicon chips that use a fraction of the power consumed by traditional Wi-Fi chips and offer long-range, secure Wi-Fi for Internet of Things technologies.
+Sydney-based innovator Morse Micro is developing Wi-Fi HaLow silicon chips that use a fraction of the power consumed by traditional Wi-Fi chips and offer long-range, secure Wi-Fi for Internet of Things (IoT) technologies.

-The Wi-Fi HaLow chip uses the 900MHz radio band, which is lower than the 2.4GHz and 5GHz bands used by conventional Wi-Fi.
-It allows signals to reach further and pass through objects better using less power.
-It supports long-lasting battery life on devices which is an important feature for remote field-based applications.
+- The Morse Micro Wi-Fi HaLow chip uses the 900MHz radio band, which is lower than the 2.4GHz and 5GHz bands used by conventional Wi-Fi

-Over 8,000 devices can be connected to a single access point, with data rates of many megabits-per-second.
-This enables use in a wide range of applications; beyond the traditional IoT use cases of smart homes and sensor networks to industrial controls, asset management, video, retail signs and displays.
+- Suitable for a wide range of applications, from the traditional IoT use cases of smart homes and sensor networks, to industrial controls, asset management, video, retail signs and displays.

-CSIRO-backed Main Sequence Ventures co-led the capital raising with world-renowned leader in the semiconductor space Ray Stata.
-Blackbird Ventures, Skip Capital, Right Click Capital and Uniseed have also subscribed.
+CSIRO-backed Main Sequence Ventures co-led the capital raising, with world-renowned leader in the semiconductor space Ray Stata.
+Blackbird Ventures, Skip Capital, Right Click Capital and Uniseed also subscribed.